EVA is registered trademark of Stern Stewart.

 - Adjusted Net Product Sales

-- The adjusted net product sales demonstrated a consistent upward trend throughout the analyzed period.
-Starting from US$7,569 million in 2014, sales increased steadily each year, reaching US$15,302 million by the end of 2018.
-This reflects a strong growth trajectory in revenue generation over the five-year span.
+- The adjusted net product sales demonstrated a consistent upward trend throughout the five-year period.
+Starting at $7,569 million in 2014, sales increased steadily each year, reaching $15,302 million by the end of 2018.
+This represents more than a doubling of sales from the beginning to the end of the period, indicating robust growth in product revenue.

 - Economic Profit